Nellie Gail Moulton Exhibit

 — Nellie Gail Moulton

-Nellie Gail Moulton was a teacher, mother, wife, rancher, philanthropist and artist that lived an extraordinary life to the fullest.
+Nellie Gail Moulton was a teacher, wife, mother, rancher, philanthropist and artist that lived an extraordinary life to the fullest.
 She traveled the country and the world multiple times by ground, sea and air.
 She painted along the way.
-The Moulton Museum has been collecting and preserving the original works of Nellie Gail Moulton for some time and hopes to show the depth of her work in a public exhibitions.
+The Moulton Museum has been collecting and preserving the original works of Nellie Gail Moulton and hopes to show the depth of her work in a public exhibitions.
+She has been exhibited at the Pasadena History Museum, Laguna Woods History Center, and Casa Romantica, and LCAD Gallery.